sgillies/geojson-events/draft-gillies-geojson-events.md

 ## Intervals

+An interval MAY have either or both "start" and "end" members.
+Open-ended intervals (cosmological theories aside) can be represented by omitting either the "start" or the "end".
 An interval MUST NOT have more than one "start" member or more than one "end" member.

 TODO